-This compendium gives a short introduction to SQL Server 2008 R2 and its facilities for database administration.
-We discuss installing SQL Server 2008 R2 and using the Microsoft SQL Server Management Studio.
+This compendium gives a short introduction to SQL Server 2019 and its facilities for database administration.
+We discuss installing SQL Server 2019 and using the Microsoft SQL Server Management Studio.
 After that, there is an introduction to some Microsoft specific XML features.
-All the examples are tested on SQL Server for Windows on a Windows 7 64-bit platform, but they should work in a similar manner on any platform.
+All the examples are tested on SQL Server for Windows on Windows 10, but they should work in a similar manner on any platform.

-The latest version of this compendium is available at http://coursematerial.nikosdimitrakas.com/sqlserverxml/ where all other relevant files can also be found.
+The latest version of this compendium is available at

+http://coursematerial.nikosdimitrakas.com/sqlserverxml/ where all other relevant files can also be found.